 In 1879 the government began to survey 16,000 acres of the confiscated Waimate Plain without setting aside Māori reserves.
 In response, Māori, led by Te Whiti and Tohu, began ploughing land occupied by settlers.
 Arrests followed, but the pace of protest continued to grow.
-Parihaka became a symbol for many Māori, and its people received food and other supplies from many tribes throughout the country – including those as far away as the Chatham Islands.
+Parihaka became a symbol for many Māori, and its people received food and other supplies from tribes throughout the country and as far away as the Chatham Islands.

 Te Whiti was charged with 'wickedly, maliciously, and seditiously contriving and intending to disturb the peace'.
 Held without trial, he was not released until 1883, when he returned to the ruined Parihaka settlement.
 Te Whiti and Tohu continued to lead peaceful Māori protest, and Te Whiti was imprisoned again for six months in 1886.
-In 1892 the West Coast Settlement Reserves Act brought in a system of renewable leases to settlers on over 200,000 acres of Māori land.
-Māori persisted with the ploughing campaigns in protest at the Act.
+In 1892 the West Coast Settlement Reserves Act brought in a system of renewable leases to settlers on more than 200,000 acres of Māori land.
+In response, Māori persisted with ploughing campaigns.
 In 1897, 92 Māori were arrested for ploughing in protest at delays in resolving the grievances over the Native Trustee's management of these leases.

-Te Whiti and Tohu died in 1907 within a few months of each other.
+Te Whiti and Tohu died within a few months of each other in 1907.
 The white albatross feather, which Te Whiti’s followers adopted as a symbol protecting the mana of the Parihaka settlement, remains an enduring emblem among Te Āti Awa.

 Ka whānau mai a Te Whiti (?-1907) i te wā o ngā pakanga mau pū i waenganui i ngā iwi.
 Ko tōna iwi ko Te Āti Awa o Taranaki.
 E ai ki ngā kōrero, e tamariki tonu ana a Te Whiti ka puta i a ia ngā tohu o te matakite, o te poropiti.
 I āta manaakitia ia e tōna iwi.
 I tua atu, he tangata matatau ia ki te whakapono Karaitiana; kātahi ka nui atu ngā rongo kōrero mōna i te ao Māori.
 E ai ki te kōrero, i roto a Te Whiti i ngā riri ki Taranaki i te tekau tau atu i 1860.
 Heoti, tae rawa ki te pokapū o taua tekau tau, kua huri kē ia ki te mautohe mārie ki te tomo mai o te Pākehā me te rironga o ngā whenua.